What Does it Take to Be an Utilities Meter Reader?

 - Connect and disconnect utility services at specific locations.

 - Upload into office computers all information collected on hand-held computers during meter rounds, or return route books or hand-held computers to business offices so that data can be compiled.

 - Report to service departments any problems, such as meter irregularities, damaged equipment, or impediments to meter access, including dogs.

 - Verify readings in cases where consumption appears to be abnormal, and record possible reasons for fluctuations.

-When polled, Utilities Meter Readers say the following skills are most frequently used in their jobs:
+These are the skills Utilities Meter Readers say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Service Orientation: Actively looking for ways to help people.